vishalgowda27/vishalgowda27/README.md

-## Hi there 👋
+## Hi there 👋,I'm Vishal Gowda V N
+Passionate to work in software sectors
 # 💫 About Me:
-i am a student form electronics and communication engineering
+i am a student from Electronics and Communication Engineering

 ## 🌐 Socials: